How to Grow a Tea Garden and Brew its Tea

 Drying the Tea Garden Harvest

-When the garden is flourishing, making tea from fresh snipping of herbs is simple.
-But when the nights cool, having a storehouse of dried herbs and flowers for tea is a treasure.
+When the garden is flourishing, making tea from fresh herb snippings is simple.
+But when the nights are cool, having a storehouse of dried herbs and flowers for tea is a treasure.

 Top 5 Leaf Tea Plants to Grow

-These 5 common herbs are not only delicious but healthy when using their leaves to brew tea.
-Here are some growing and brewing tips.
+These 5 common herbs are not only delicious but also healthy when brewed as tea from their leaves.
+Here are some tips for growing and brewing.

 Brewing Tea: Lavender Mint

-Add 1/4 cup fresh lavender mint leaves to 1 cup of boiling water.
-Let steep 10 minutes.
+Add ¼ cup fresh lavender mint leaves to 1 cup of boiling water.
+Let steep for 10 minutes.
 Strain before drinking.

 Lemon Balm